A TRIBUTE TO THE CREW & THEIR SHIP

 And for twenty-six years they never stopped coming...

-...coming to a 220 foot long, 890 ton ship we
+...coming to a 220 foot long, 890 ton ship we all came to know,

 as our home away from home,